nemo794/nisarqa/docs/helpers/style_guide_for_writing_markdown_specs.md

 # Tables
 Instead of taking screenshots of tables in other applications, recreate the tables using GitHub-Flavored Markdown pipe tables, https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables

-Tips for getting tables to display nicely in both GitHub and in the .docx:
+Tips for getting tables to display nicely in both GitHub and in the DOCX:

 * Horizontal Alignment of the columns
     - You can align text to the left, right, or center of a column by including colons `:` to the left, right, or on both sides of the hyphens within the header row.
 * Relative Column size:
-    - Having non-uniform sized columns in both GitHub and the .docx is finnicky.
+    - Having non-uniform sized columns in both GitHub and the DOCX is finnicky.
     - To do so, vary the number of hyphens in the header row.
 The more hyphens, the wider the column.
 (Minimum of three hyphens.)
     - For example, to have a medium-width column 1, a very wide column 2, and a narrow column 3, use this: